Israel following the Gaza model? IDF establishes ‘Yellow line’ in southern Lebanon

 At the same time, the Yellow Line is only one of several lines of demarcation for the IDF in southern Lebanon, which it has divided into three zones: the red line, the yellow line, and the Litani River.
 Military officials have said that troops in the territory it holds have standing orders to eliminate any threat to their positions.

 The Yellow Line in southern Lebanon represents the area under full Israeli control.
-The anti-tank line, which was captured during operations in Lebanon after the start of Operation Roaring Lion, includes around 50 villages to which the Lebanese residents are not allowed to return at the present.
+The anti-tank line, which was captured during operations in Lebanon after the start of Operation Roaring Lion, includes around 50 villages to which the Lebanese residents are not allowed to return at present.
 The military is holding the line to prevent any fire on Israeli communities across the border.

 During the ceasefire, the IDF will continue to operate against any Hezbollah presence, including infrastructure, inside the Yellow Line, much as it continued to destroy Hamas infrastructure inside the Gaza Yellow Line.